Drake Bell: Residence

-Bell is a cousin of former San Diego Padres relief pitcher Heath Bell.

-In August 2020, his former girlfriend Melissa Lingafelt accused him of verbal and physical abuse during their three-year relationship in the late 2000s.
-Bell has denied the allegations.

-In July 2021, Bell revealed that he had been married to Janet Von Schmeling since 2018 after dating for five years and they had a son, Jeremy Drake Bell.
-In December 2022, it was reported that the couple had separated after 4 years of marriage due to an incident where Bell was reportedly inhaling from balloons in the car with his son inside, despite being on probation for child endangerment charges.
+As of March 2024, Bell primarily resides in Mexico City.
+In an interview with Yordi Rosado on March 24, 2024, Bell revealed that he wanted to move to Mexico, telling Rosado "I feel more at home when I'm here.
+I have more friends here [because] a lot of my friends from Los Angeles have moved to Florida, Texas, Louisiana, and so my relationship with them is on the phone anyway".

 Legal issues

 Driving under the influence

-Bell was arrested on December 21, 2015, for driving under the influence in Glendale, California at 2:45 AM after police officers witnessed him swerving and driving well over the speed limit.
+Bell was arrested on December 21, 2015, for driving under the influence in Glendale, California, at 2:45 am after police officers witnessed him swerving and driving well over the speed limit.
 He was subsequently released on $20,000 bond and pleaded not guilty.
-In September 2016, Bell pleaded guilty and was sentenced to four days in jail and four years' probation and would be required to attend an alcohol education program; Bell served only one day for good behavior.
+In September 2016 Bell pleaded guilty and was sentenced to four days in jail and four years' probation and would be required to attend an alcohol education program; Bell served only one day for good behavior.
 Bell was previously charged with driving under the influence in 2010 in relation to an incident in San Diego in 2009.